Characters of the Fatal Fury series

 The following is a list of video game characters featured in the Fatal Fury fighting game series developed by SNK.

 Creation and design

 Series' creator Takashi Nishiyama stated that giving the characters depth was of great importance when making the series.
 He noted that the first Fatal Fury featured a more polished plot and more fleshed out characters than that of his previous work, the original Street Fighter, which led to the game gaining a strong fanbase.
 To help market the games, certain character details were revealed in magazine promotions rather than the games themselves.

+Character appearances

+The table below summarizes every single fighter in the series.
+A green cell indicates that the character is playable, while a red cell indicates that the character is not playable or does not appear.